Buying Roles in HubSpot will help you build a really robust Account Based Marketing (ABM) strategy.

 - Budget Holder

 The person who controls the budget.
-This person may also be the decision-maker but could also be someone who nearly handles the numbers.
+This person may also be the decision-maker but could also be someone who merely handles the numbers.

 - Executive Sponsor